Moby Dick ESL Lesson Plan [Free PDF]

 Assign students different roles from “Moby Dick,” including Captain Ahab.
 Ask them to prepare and perform a monologue in character, expressing Ahab’s thoughts and emotions regarding his pursuit of Moby Dick.
 This activity encourages students to delve into the complexities of the characters while practicing speaking and dramatic expression.

-See also The Magician's Nephew ESL Lesson Plan [Free PDF]
+See also ESL Lesson Plans Based on Movies [Free PDF]

 Reading and Writing Task: Symbolism Analysis